RonzGore/sf-schema-explorer/README.md

 ### 0.5.1
 1. Fixed the issue: 'Getting message that at least one org should be authenticated' even when the orgs are authenticated.
+Thanks @dkadam77 for testing on a Windows machine and suggesting the fix.
 2. Fields in the explorer render sorted-by field labels alphabatically.
 Earlier only connections and objects were rendered alphabatically.